-Short Answer: Senior pictures may cost anywhere between $100 and $1,000.
-The exact fees will vary depending on your photographer’s experience level, how many poses or sessions you would like, and whether you want the photos delivered as physical prints, a photo book, or digital files.
-Below, we have the complete guide to senior pictures — including pricing and how to find a good photographer.
+Senior pictures may cost anywhere between $100 and $1,000.
+The exact fees will vary depending on your photographer’s experience level, how many poses or sessions you’d like, and whether you want the photos delivered as physical prints, a photo book, or digital files.

 Prices for Senior Pictures

 Senior picture prices vary by the number of locations you use and the number of poses or outfits.

 Your costs will also vary based on the number of photos you want and how they’re presented to you — as prints of assorted sizes, in a book, as a collage, digitally, etc.

 For more information about senior portrait prices, we consulted professional photographers in California, Colorado, Illinois, Maine, Massachusetts, Michigan, Ohio, and Oregon.

 While pricing will vary greatly depending on the factors noted above, you can generally expect your senior portrait costs to fall within the following ranges:

 - Sessions: Around $175 to $300 per studio or on-location session